DEFRA/water-abstraction-acceptance-tests/cypress/e2e/internal/supplementary-billing-flags/README.md

 ### Scenario 6: Removing a licence from a bill run
 - **Description**: Users can remove licences from any annual bill run.
 If this happens, the licence is flagged for supplementary billing for the same year to ensure it is billed correctly.

+Scenario 1 of the two-part tariff annual bill run scenarios covers removing a licence on the review screen and checking it flags the licence for two-part tariff supplementary billing.

+The remove-licence test in the billing/annual test folder covers removing a licence from an annual bill run and checking it is flagged for sroc supplementary billing.
 - **Acceptance Criteria**:
   - Flags are added for pre-SROC, SROC, and two-part tariff supplementary billing.